Adelaide-Autonomous-Racing-Kit/ac-interface/README.md

-# Assetto Corsa, a new racing benchmark
+# Assetto Corsa Interface, a new racing benchmark
 ![](https://imgs.xkcd.com/comics/standards_2x.png)

 **Assetto Corsa** is a racing simulation game that allows players to drive a variety of cars on different tracks.